yokosogithub/GeoGit/doc/manual/source/merging.rst

 The following cases will not produce a merge conflict:

-- Both branches have a added the same feature at the same path.
+- Both branches have added the same feature at the same path.
 - Both branches have deleted the same feature.
 - Both branches have modified the same attribute in a feature, setting the same new value.
 - Both branches have set the same new default feature type for a path.